Choose an IT supplier for your business

 STEP 3: Get to know them

 Invite potential suppliers to visit your company.
 Do they understand your business needs and have experience in your industry?
 Do you feel comfortable dealing with them?
 Arrange a supplier interview and make sure to ask them key questions to help you assess the suitability and efficiency of their service.
-See questions to ask a potential IT supplier.

 Ensure that the shortlisted suppliers provide references and contact them as part of the evaluation process.
 Try to get references from businesses similar to your own as this is a useful way to assess the system and the supplier.